Skip to main content

 Neither outcome is acceptable in a payments context.

-2. The partial write
+2. The Partial Write

 Your payment processing service successfully captures a payment and needs to update three things: the payment record in your database, the customer's balance, and a downstream ledger service.
 The first two succeed.
 The third fails.

-Your database says the payment is captured.
-Your ledger disagrees.
-Reconciliation will catch it eventually but in the meantime, your system is in an inconsistent state, and depending on how your application reads that state, customers may see incorrect balances or receive incorrect notifications.
+Reconciliation will catch it eventually — but in the meantime, your system is in an inconsistent state.
+Depending on how your application reads that state, customers may see incorrect balances or receive incorrect notifications.

-3. The phantom transition
+3. The Phantom Transition

 A payment is processing.
 Due to a deployment, a crash, or a timeout, the service handling it restarts mid-transition.
 The payment was in the middle of moving from authorised to captured.
 When the service restarts, it has no memory of where it was.

-Does it retry the capture?
-Does it check the processor first?
-Does it assume failure and reverse the authorisation?
-The correct answer depends entirely on whether your architecture has explicit state management or whether it's implicitly relying on everything going right.
+The correct answer depends entirely on whether your architecture has explicit state management — or whether it's implicitly relying on everything going right.

 What Robust Payment State Management Looks Like